Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 ##### Packages

-Psychtoolbox for Linux has been packaged and is available in the following repositories:
+Psychtoolbox for Linux has been packaged by the NeuroDebian team and is available in the following repositories:

+Up to date, tracks most recent official PTB beta releases - recommended:

 -   [NeuroDebian][neurodebian] ([Octave][nd-octave] or [Matlab][nd-matlab])

+NeuroDebian provides installation instructions on its website when you click on the links for Octave or Matlab above.

+Usually somewhat outdated versions, GNU Octave only, no Matlab:

 -   [Debian archive][debianrepo] (package `octave-psychtoolbox-3`)
 -   [Ubuntu archive][ubunturepo] (package [`octave-psychtoolbox-3`](apt:octave-psychtoolbox-3))

-NeuroDebian provides installation instructions on its website.

-_The packages in the main Debian and Ubuntu archives still only ship with GNU Octave support, hence the package to install is_ **`octave-psychtoolbox-3`**.
+_The packages in the main Debian and Ubuntu archives only ship with GNU Octave support, hence the package to install is_ **`octave-psychtoolbox-3`**.
-Use the script `DownloadAdditionsForNeuroDebian` after the package installation to post-install our Matlab versions of the binary MEX routines as well.
+Use the script `DownloadAdditionsForNeuroDebian` after the package installation to post-install our Matlab versions of the binary MEX routines as well, should you need Matlab support.
+In general using the NeuroDebian repo above is more convenient and provides up to date packages for Octave and Matlab.

 The advantage of the above repositories is that third-party dependencies are automatically installed by the package manager.